Car insurance FAQs

 To determine the market value, the insurer may refer to an accepted motor vehicle valuation guide used by the motor industry.

-Opting to increase your basic excess can reduce a premium.
+Opting to increase your basic excess can reduce your premium for Comprehensive Cover.
 An excess is the amount payable by you when making a claim.

 The insurer can assist you in selecting a suitable repairer to repair the damage to your vehicle; however you also have the right to choose your own repairer.